semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 - You created your first repository! :rocket:

-### Explore your first repository repository and GitHub account
+### Explore your first repository and GitHub account

 #### Your first repository